Altering Databanks, Tables and Idents

 - to change the transaction and logging options on the databank

-- to increase the file size allocated for the databank.
+- to manage the file size allocated for the databank.

-Change which file the HOTELDB is stored in from its previous file to file 'SQLDB:HOTELDB.DBF':
+Change which file the MIMER_ORDERS databank is stored in from its previous file to file 'DISK2:MIMER_ORDERS.DBF':

 Note: This statement changes the file name stored for the databank in the data dictionary.
 It does not actually move the databank to the new location.

-To move a databank, begin by copying or renaming the file in the operating system and then use ALTER DATABANK ...
-INTO to change the file specification in the data dictionary.
+To move a databank, begin by copying or renaming the file in the operating system and then use ALTER DATABANK...
+SET FILE to change the file specification in the data dictionary.

-Change the option on the HOTELDB databank from TRANS to LOG:ALTER DATABANK HOTELDB TO LOG OPTION;
+Change the option on the MIMER_BLOBS databank from TRANSACTION to LOG:ALTER DATABANK mimer_blobs SET OPTION LOG;

-Note: Use of the ALTER DATABANK ...
-ADD statement is not strictly necessary.
+Note: Use of the ALTER DATABANK...
+SET FILESIZE statement is not strictly necessary because databank files are extended dynamically.
 However, increasing the file allocation by a relatively large figure can help to minimize file fragmentation and improve response times.

-The ALTER TABLE statement changes the definition of the specified table and may only be used by the creator of the schema to which the table belongs.
+ALTER TABLEstatement changes the definition of the specified table and may only be used by the creator of the schema to which the table belongs.

 - to add a new column or table constraint definition to an existing table